Efim-Kapliy/Efim-Kapliy/README.md

 <img src="https://thumb.cloud.mail.ru/weblink/thumb/xw1/2i9q/a3V5xKNQs"/>

 # Hi, I'm Efim 👋
+Hello to the one who is reading this!
 I'm Frontend Developer.
-I am a qualified and professional web developer with more than one year of website development experience.
+I am a qualified and professional web developer.
 Strong creative and analytical skills.
 Team player with an eye for detail.
 I am able to defend and convey my position to others, taking into account the position of other employees.

 <p align='center'>
    <a href="https://github-stats-chi-opal.vercel.app/api?username=Efim-Kapliy&show_icons=true&theme=dark&count_private=true"><img